Alleviating the present tension between T2K and NO$\nu$A with nonstandard neutrino interactions

-\textit{Alleviating the T2K and NO$\nu$A tension}.--- The NSI changes the neutrino oscillation probability, as seen in Eq.~(\ref{eq:prob_dominante}).
-In particular, it modifies the dependence on CP-violation parameters.
-In the standard oscillation scenario, a common way to illustrate the impact of the still unknown $\delta_{\rm CP}$ parameter is to consider the bi-probability idea~\cite{Minakata:2001qm, *Ishitsuka:2005qi, *Ribeiro:2007ud, *Nunokawa:2007qh, *Gago:2009ij}, the plane antineutrino - neutrino probability.
-We adopt the same idea here, but for the NSI scenario.
+\textit{Alleviating the T2K and NO$\nu$A tension}.--- The \ac{CC-}NSI changes the neutrino oscillation probability, as seen in Eq.~(\ref{eq:prob_dominante}).
+In particular, it modifies the dependence on the CP-violation parameters.
+In the standard oscillation scenario, a common way to illustrate the impact of the still unknown $\delta_{\rm CP}$ parameter is to consider the idea of bievents~\cite{Minakata:2001qm,Ishitsuka:2005qi,Ribeiro:2007ud,Nunokawa:2007qh,Gago:2009ij,PhysRevD.75.033002}, in the plane of electron-neutrino versus anti-electron rates.
+We adopt the same idea here, but for the CC-NSI scenario.